πŸ”΄ Live UK Medicine Shortage Alerts:

 How many medicines are in shortage in the UK?

-As of March 2026, MediWatch is tracking 218 active medicine shortages in the UK.
-This includes medicines subject to DHSC Medicine Supply Notifications (MSNs), NHSBSA Serious Shortage Protocols (SSPs), and voluntary supply notifications from manufacturers.
+MediWatch tracks current official active shortage rows from DHSC Medicine Supply Notifications, Community Pharmacy England updates and NHSBSA Serious Shortage Protocols.
 The number fluctuates daily as shortages are declared, updated, and resolved.
 See the live dashboard for the current count.

 Where can I check medicine shortages in the UK?

 MediWatch (mediwatch.co.uk) is the most comprehensive free resource for UK medicine shortage information, checking DHSC and NHSBSA sources twice daily.
-You can search by medicine name, browse by category, or sign up for free email alerts for specific medicines.
+You can search by medicine name, browse by category, or search shortages free for specific medicines.
 Official sources include the DHSC medicine supply notifications page (gov.uk) and the NHSBSA Serious Shortage Protocols page.

 What is a Serious Shortage Protocol (SSP)?